bat/bat/INSTALL.md

 ### Cuba

 If you configured BAT with the option `--with-cuba=download`, BAT will download, compile, and use Cuba automatically.
-Otherwise, use the configure option `--with-cuba[=DIR]` to enable Cuba.
+For manual configuration, use the configure option `--with-cuba[=DIR]` to enable Cuba.
 If you installed Cuba including the `partview` executable, the Cuba installation path will be derived from its location.
 Otherwise, the configure script will search for `libcuba.a` and `cuba.h` in the system paths.
 If you manually specify the Cuba install path as `DIR`, configure will look in `DIR/lib/` and `DIR/include/` instead.
 For more fine-grained control, use `--with-cuba-include-dir=/path/to/cuba/header` and `--with-cuba-lib-dir=/path/to/cuba/lib`.

+### Advanced options

+If you want to be able to step through BAT line by line with a debugger, use `--enable-debug`.
+This slows down execution as it turns off code optimization but it improves the compilation time.
+Another way to speed up the build is to create only shared libraries if you don't need static libraries: `--disable-static`.
+Finally, you can reduce the output to the terminal with `--enable-silent-rules`.

 ### Compile